p2r3/ppmod/README.md

 ```squirrel
   pplayer.input(input, script)
 ```
 The `input` argument expects a string specifying the input command to listen for.
-The `script` argument can be either a function, or a string of single-line VScript code.
+The `script` argument can be either a function, or a string of VScript code.
 Note that only the inputs provided by `game_ui` are supported, namely:
 - `+moveleft` and `-moveleft`
 - `+moveright` and `-moveright`
 - `+forward` and `-forward`